Epuni railway station: 2008 - 2009 rebuild

 The station was closed temporarily on 15 May 2008 due to the possible presence of asbestos.
 TranzMetro subsequently announced that they would replace the original station with a glass shelter and improved lighting.
-The station reopened on the Tuesday 12 August 2008 will limited shelter area.
+The station reopened on Tuesday 12 August 2008 with limited shelter area.

 On Good Friday 10 April 2009, the wooden section of the original station building was demolished leaving on the concrete Cross-Tie Electric Traction equipment building and subway entrances remaining.
 Over the course of the Easter weekend two small glass shelters were installed at each end of the station.
 Tranz Metro also announced that a third larger shelter will be installed on the site of the original station building.
 The station was closed from 15 August 2009 to June 2009 for what was called development work on the platform.

-In 2019, automatic pedestrian gates which lock shut are to be installed as some pedestrians and cyclists ignore the flashing lights on the adjacent level crossing.
+In 2019, automatic pedestrian gates which lock shut were installed as some pedestrians and cyclists ignore the flashing lights on the adjacent level crossing.